simboden/BVtkNodes/docs/BVTKNodes.rst

 Python Logging is configured properly (see Configuring Logging chapter in `Logging from Python code in Blender
 <https://code.blender.org/2016/05/logging-from-python-code-in-blender/>`_).
 These messages may be helpful for debugging purposes.
-In the simplest case on Linux, you can create a text file ``$HOME/.config/blender/{version}/scripts/startup/setup_logging.py`` with contents
+To see the debug messages (on Linux in this example), you can create a text file ``$HOME/.config/blender/{version}/scripts/startup/setup_logging.py`` with contents